 At the time you do estate planning, there might be particular beneficiaries.
 Yet this may change over time, depending on your relationship and your future wishes.
 You still experience life changes when you are over 50, so updating your outdated beneficiary designations is a must.

-Estate planning for women in their 50s is a complex and emotional process, however, it is certainly not something that you want to delay and push to the back of your mind.
+Estate planning for women over 50 is a complex and emotional process, however, it is certainly not something that you want to delay and push to the back of your mind.
 It’s a necessary process that we all must go through if we want to leave our loved ones with the security of knowing that your last wishes are carried out appropriately and that all of your assets are divided how you intended them to be.

 Your estate planning attorney can help you make any significant decisions and guide you and your family to reap the rewards of smart planning now and for the years ahead.